IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 * SQL_VARIANT

 #### Limitations
 SqlTableDependency does not consider an empty string different from a string containing only spaces; example: '' and '   ' are considered eguals.
 This means that in there is case of update from '' to '  ' - and vice versa - this change it will not be notified.
 Same is true for NULL and empty string.
+Please check https://support.microsoft.com/en-us/help/316626/inf-how-sql-server-compares-strings-with-trailing-spaces.

 SqlTableDependency works with traditional disk-based tables: it does not works with In-Memory OLTP tables.